chriszarate/docker-wordpress-vip/README.md

 Additionally, you have the opportunity to put project-specific WordPress config in `conf/wp-local-config.php` and PHP ini changes in `conf/php-local.ini`, which are synced to the container.
+You may also need to adjust the Nginx config of the reverse proxy container via `conf/nginx-proxy.conf`.

 [vip]: https://vip.wordpress.com